ivadomed/ivadomed/docs/source/tutorials/uncertainty.rst

                }
      }

-- ``transformation``: Data-augmentation transformation.
+- ``transformation``: Data augmentation transformation.
 If you have selected the aleatoric uncertainty, the data augmentation that will be performed is the same as the one performed for the training, unless you modify the parameters in the configuration file (see below).
 Please make sure ``"dataset_type": ["training"]`` is conserved.
 Note that only transformations for which a ``undo_transform`` (i.e. inverse transformation) is available will be performed since these